awsdocs/amazon-eks-user-guide/doc_source/view-nodes.md

 The Amazon EKS console shows information about all of your cluster's nodes, including Amazon EKS managed nodes, self\-managed nodes, and Fargate\.
 Nodes represent the compute resources provisioned for your cluster from the perspective of the Kubernetes API\.
 For more information, see [Nodes](https://kubernetes.io/docs/concepts/architecture/nodes/) in the Kubernetes documentation\.
 To learn more about the different types of Amazon EKS nodes that you can deploy your [workloads](view-workloads.md) to, see [Amazon EKS nodes](eks-compute.md)\.

 **Prerequisites**

-+ You must be an AWS IAM user that has IAM permissions to manage your Amazon EKS cluster\.
-+ The IAM user or IAM role that you assume must have Kubernetes RBAC permissions to manage the resources in the namespaces that you want to view\.
+The IAM user or IAM role that you sign into the AWS Management Console with must meet the following requirements\.
++ Have the `eks:AccessKubernetesApi` and other necessary IAM permissions to view nodes attached to it\.
+For an example IAM policy, see [View nodes and workloads for all clusters in the AWS Management Console](security_iam_id-based-policy-examples.md#policy_example3) \.
++ Be mapped to Kubernetes user or group in the `aws-auth` `configmap`\.
 For more information, see [Managing users or IAM roles for your cluster](add-user-role.md)\.
++ The Kubernetes user or group that the IAM user or role is mapped to in the configmap must be bound to a Kubernetes `role` or `clusterrole` that has permissions to view the resources in the namespaces that you want to view\.
+For more information, see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) in the Kubernetes documentation\.

 **To view nodes using the AWS Management Console**